itsmillertim3/perform2021/progressivedelivery/content/04_custom_process_deployment/01_deploy_container/index.md

 deployment.apps/helloworld created
 ```

 It should say "deployment.apps/helloworld created".
 If not then please check the error message.
 Double check your deployment.yaml file for correct spacing and quotes.
-Also make sure that you didnt misspell your namespace name.
+Also make sure that you didn't misspell your namespace name.

 We can also validate that everything worked as expected by looking at the running pods in our namespace.
-Here the example for student016-staging (again - make sure you use your studentid):
+Here the example for student016-staging (again - make sure you use your `studentid`):
 ```bash
 (bastion)$ kubectl get pods -n student016-staging
 NAME                          READY   STATUS    RESTARTS   AGE